Top Republicans say they are praying for Trump after positive coronavirus test

 The diagnosis comes during a busy time in Washington.
 In addition to the presidential campaign and the debates, there is a Supreme Court confirmation fight going on as well as an effort to pass an additional coronavirus relief bill.
 It's unclear whether the president's positive test will lead to lawmakers or others to quarantine themselves or how it could affect those events.

-Other lawmakers have remained largely mum on the Trump diagnosis.
+Democratic lawmakers also began weighing in on the president's diagnosis as well, with House Speaker Nancy Pelosi, D-Calif., saying her prayers for the president's health are "intensified" as of Friday morning.
+She added that she hopes the president will now take "a saner approach" to the coronavirus.
 Joe Biden said in a tweet Friday that he is also praying for the president and his family's health.